 - The restoration and preservation of the North Ronaldsay Sheep Dyke

 - The continued restoration of both the Old and New Kirks

-- The further encouragement of tourism on the island.
+- The further encouragement of tourism on the island

 - The effort to create further housing for new North Ronaldsay residents

-Our first fifteen years as an organisation have been marked by many achievements and success stories, but the future of North Ronaldsay will depend upon work that is yet to be done.
+Our first twenty years as an organisation have been marked by many achievements and success stories, but the future of North Ronaldsay will depend upon work that is yet to be done.
 Please consider becoming a partner in this effort and donate to one of the many exciting projects that the North Ronaldsay Trust is leading.
 Click here to contribute your support.